-8.12 (1) A declaration of origin referred to in rule 8.9(2)(b)(ii) stating the origin of goods imported into the Republic must -
+8.12 (1) A declaration of origin referred to in rule 8.9(2)(b)(ii) stating the origin of goods imported into the Republic must-

-- (a) have a reference number to identify the declaration; - (b) reflect at least - the name of the producer or supplier of the goods or the exporter exporting the goods to the Republic, who issued the declaration; - (ii) a description of the goods in sufficient detail to enable the goods to be identified, including - (aa) any marks and numbers on the goods; - (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; and - (iii) the number of any commercial invoice issued in respect of the goods; and - (iv) the name of the country from which the goods are exported; and - (c) contain a signed statement by the producer, supplier or exporter of the goods - - declaring that the goods originated in the country from which the goods are exported; - (ii) referencing or specifying the rules of origin on which the declaration referred to in subparagraph (i) is based; and - (iii) stating the date and place of the declaration. - (2) For a declaration of origin complying with subrule (1) to qualify as a certified declaration of origin referred to in rule 8.9(2)(c) - - (a) the declaration must be certified in the same document as true and correct by a a competent authority or body; - (b) the certification referred to in paragraph (a) must state - - (i) the name of that authority or body;
+- (a) have a reference number to identify the declaration; - (b) reflect at least- - the name of the producer or supplier of the goods or the exporter exporting the goods to the Republic, who issued the declaration; - a description of the goods in sufficient detail to enable the goods to be identified, including-

+(aa) any marks and numbers on the goods;

+- (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; and - (iii) the number of any commercial invoice issued in respect of the goods; - (iv) the name of the country from which the goods are exported; and - (v) if the goods did not originate in the country referred to in subparagraph(iv), the name of the country from which it originated; and - (c) contain a signed statement by the producer, supplier or exporter of the goods declaring that the goods originated in the country from which the goods are exported or, if the goods did not originate in that country, the country referred to in paragraph (b)(v), and stating the date and place of the declaration.

+(2) For a declaration of origin complying with subrule (1) to qualify as a certified declaration of origin referred to in rule 8.9(2)(c)-

-- the full name and capacity of the person signing the certification on behalf of that authority or body; and - (iii) the place and date of certification; and - (c) the certification must be authenticated by the official stamp of that body or authority or in another official way.
+- (a) the declaration must be certified in the same document as true and correct by a a competent authority or body; - (b) the certification referred to in paragraph (a) must state- - (i) the name of that authority or body; - the full name and capacity of the person signing the certification on behalf of that authority or body; and - (iii) the place and date of certification; and - (c) the certification must be authenticated by the official stamp of that body or authority or in another official way.